Syno: Structured Synthesis for Neural Operators: Evaluation

-To further compare with other optimization techniques that trade accuracy for performance, we choose INT8 quantization.
+Since our design objective of trading accuracy for latency is the same as quantization, we further compare \sys with INT8 quantization.
+We obtain the quantized model from \texttt{torchvision.models.quantization.resnet18} using the QNNPACK configuration, and import it to TVM for inference optimizations.
 As in \cref{fig:kernel1_advantage}, \textsc{Operator 1} has slightly better accuracy than INT8 quantization, as well as lower latency on the CPU.
 Note that \sys-synthesized operators can also be quantized, so the two techniques can be applied jointly to further enhance performance.
+Likewise, \sys can be combined with other similar techniques to achieve potentially more speedups.

 \textsc{Operator 2} is a variant of \textsc{Operator 1}, and resembles two 1D convolutions with weights connected using \prim{Share} in a similar manner.
-Benefiting from the weight \prim{Share}-ing, \textsc{Operator 2} yields $3.41\times$ ($2.66\times$) speedup with a reasonable accuracy decrease (within 1\% on CIFAR-100).
-We attribute the substantial performance speedup to its fewer parameters (less than $1/4$ of standard 2D convolution) that can fit in the limited caches on edge devices.
+Benefiting from the weight \prim{Share}-ing, \textsc{Operator 2} yields $6.19\times$, $3.27\times$, and $2.61\times$ speedups on the three hardware platforms, within 1.5\% accuracy loss on CIFAR-100.
+We attribute the substantial performance speedups to its fewer parameters (less than $1/4$ of standard 2D convolution) that can fit in the limited caches on edge devices.

+\textbf{Common patterns.} We identify several common patterns from the novel operators discovered by \sys.
+Aside from the convolution and grouping patterns visible in \textsc{Operator 1}, another common pattern is two weight tensors \prim{Share}-ing one or more dimensions, similar to low-rank decomposition, which is highly effective in reducing the number of parameters and FLOPs.
+Also, we find multiple operators replacing one \prim{Unfold} on a spatial dimension with a \prim{Shift}, which can substantially reduce computations while still providing some extent of information mixture along this spatial dimension, similar to the idea in ShiftNet~\cite{wu2018shift}.
+More patterns are unique to individual operators.

-\textbf{Comparison with NAS-PTE.} \cref{fig:layerwise} shows the layer-wise performance of \textsc{Operator 1} and \textsc{Operator 2} compared to TVM and all the three operators proposed by NAS-PTE, when used in ResNet-34.
-On the CPU (GPU), the two novel operators outperform the traditional convolution by $2.25\times$ ($1.30\times$) and $5.35\times$ ($2.84\times$) on average, and up to $23.20\times$ ($7.02\times$).
-Compared to NAS-PTE, the speedup of our best operators over their best ones is $2.13\times$ ($1.68\times$) on average. our best operators reduce FLOPs by $1.76\times$ to $4.32\times$, and reduce the number of parameters by $1.80\times$ to $9.50\times$.
-These improvements are achieved without any layer-wise tuning like NAS-PTE but by a fully automated workflow in \sys.
+\textbf{Comparison with NAS-PTE.} \cref{fig:layerwise} shows the layer-wise performance of \textsc{Operator 1} and \textsc{Operator 2} compared to the original convolution and all the three operators proposed by NAS-PTE, when used in ResNet-34.
+On the mobile CPU, the mobile GPU, and A100, compared to NAS-PTE, the speedups of our best operators over their best ones are $2.13\times$, $1.68\times$, and $1.63\times$ on average when both are compiled with TVM, and $0.83\times$, $0.84\times$, and $1.38\times$ when both are compiled with TorchInductor.
+Our best operators reduce the FLOPs by $1.76\times$ to $4.32\times$, and reduce the number of parameters by $1.80\times$ to $9.50\times$.
+The improvements are achieved without any layer-wise tuning like NAS-PTE but by a fully automated workflow in \sys.